 Have you heard us say that prevention is better than cure a few times?
 Well, the same applies to cross comb.
 Out-of-control cross comb is a nightmare to resolve and you run the real risk of significantly damaging the comb.
 It’s far better to address issues as they come up.

 In the first few weeks after setting up a hive, stay on guard for cross comb.
-As the summer gets into full swing, there's a big build up of brood, foraging hits a peak and the space requirements in the hive grow rapidly.
+As the summer gets into full swing there’s a big build up of brood, foraging hits a peak and space requirements in the hive grow rapidly.
 In short, lots of comb is being created.

 If you avoid cross comb for that period then there’s a good chance you’ve nailed it, in terms of the hive been well set and level.
 But if you have not got it quite right – and it won’t always be clear to the eye – then cross comb will start to form reasonably soon.
 Deal with it before it gets out of hand.
 At this period of rapid growth, check for signs of cross comb frequently and nip it in the bud.